-Service and Delivery vehicles visit regularly at the dairy to provide feed, pick up the milk, haul animals, provide mechanical services, provide veterinary and breeding services, and fuel deliveries.
+Service and Delivery trucks visit regularly at the dairy to provide feed, pick up the milk, haul animals, provide mechanical services, provide veterinary and breeding services, and fuel deliveries.
 With the proposed modifications, a minor amount of limited additional maintenance and service vehicles will visit the site, but only a few times per month.
+It is expected that an average of 8 trucks make visits to the site per day.